 If you are a truck driver with diabetes, rejoice!
-The American Trucking Associations has recently approved a new rule helping diabetic truck drivers to get behind the wheel sooner without having to wait for months to get their exemption approved.
+The American Trucking Association has recently approved a new rule helping diabetic truck drivers to get behind the wheel sooner without having to wait for months to get their exemption approved.

 First and foremost, it is understandable why there are restrictions for diabetic truck drivers in California and all across the United States.
 Our Los Angeles truck accident attorney explains that truck drivers who are diabetic and taking insulin are more likely to cause a truck accident than those who do not have diabetes.

-Diabetes is one of those medical conditions that can impair the driver’s consciousness and ability to operate a vehicle, which is why the Federal Motor Carrier Safety Administration (FMCSA) has had strict rules for evaluating truck drivers for their fitness to continue driving commercial trucks.
+Diabetes is one of those medical conditions that can impair the driver’s consciousness and ability to operate a vehicle, which is why the Federal Motor Carrier Safety Administration (FMCSA) has strict rules for evaluating truck drivers for their fitness to continue driving commercial trucks.

-A diabetic truck driver is most at risk when he or she experiences hypoglycemia while driving, as deficiency of glucose in the bloodstream can lead to a truck crash.
+A diabetic truck driver is most at risk when he or she experiences hypoglycemia while driving, as a deficiency of glucose in the bloodstream can lead to a truck crash.

 Whether or not diabetic truck drivers should be allowed to operate commercial trucks has been subjected to a long-running debate for years.
 “Finally, lawmakers have seemed to put an end to this endless debate,” says our Los Angeles truck accident lawyer at JML Law.

 According to a new rule, which became effective on January 1, 2019, it will be easier for truck drivers who have diabetes to get a job or continue working while managing their medical condition.

 Although the new rule does not eliminate the need for truck drivers to keep their diabetes under control, it does help them get back behind the wheel sooner.
 The rule once and for all eliminates the need for truck drivers to request an exemption from the FMCSA after they have been disqualified from operating trucks due to diabetes.